Uriel-OC/init.lua/README.md

 After losing my configuration too many times I knew it was time to create this repository.

-If you use neovim you will know that the configuration is a constant work in process.
+Everyone using neovim knows tweaking the config is a constant work in process.

 I hope someone finds this helpful.